 People from across Merseyside normally gather in Hope Street to celebrate the Christian Festival of Pentecost.
 Inspired by the Pope’s visit to the city in 1982, this bi-annual event has now become a regular feature of life in Liverpool city.

-Pentecost Celebrations in Liverpool
+Pentecost Celebrations in Liverpool in 2020

-This year’s event in Liverpool took place on-line because of the COVID 19 pandemic.
+Last year’s event in Liverpool took place on-line because of the COVID 19 pandemic.
 The virtual walk along Hope Street was led by Sheryl Anderson, Chair of Liverpool Methodist District and there were contributions by Bishop Paul and Archbishop Malcolm as well as the deans of our two cathedrals.
 To follow this on-line service, please click here.

 Prayer for St Helens in the week leading up to Pentecost and on Pentecost Sunday